asefahmed500/Cally-IO/src/README.md

 7.  **Response Generation**: The relevant, user-owned document chunks, the AI configuration, conversation history, and the user's question are compiled into a dynamic prompt.
 This is sent to the Gemini model to generate a helpful, context-aware, and personality-aligned response, which is streamed back to the UI.
 8.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
 9.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
-10. **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle.
+10. **Admin Dashboards**: Admin dashboards query the `metrics`, `leads`, and `embeddings` collections to provide live data on user satisfaction, to manage the customer lifecycle, and to oversee the knowledge base.